 FOOD & FACILITIES

-- We will have a handful of food trucks on site serving a range of options catering to common dietary restrictions, plus a corn-on-the-cob roast to raise money for Sauvie Island School, and free tastings of heirloom apple varieties from the orchard.
+- We will have food trucks on site serving a range of options catering to common dietary restrictions, plus a corn-on-the-cob roast to raise money for Sauvie Island School, pastries for sale to raise money for the Sauvie Island Grange, and free tastings of heirloom apple varieties from the orchard.

 - There will be portable toilets and hand-washing stations available.

 - Dogs are not allowed at this Metro property with the exception of seeing-eye dogs or other service animals.